suzaku-network/suzaku-core/docs/overview.md

 - **Participants**:
   - **L1s**: Avalanche-based networks that define their own staking and slashing rules; leverage Suzaku reference modules.
   - **Stakers**: Provide collateral (L1 tokens, restaked assets) to secure networks; receive rewards via curated operators.
-  - **Operators**: Run validation infrastructure, opting into the vault and L1; must meet each network’s stake requirements.
+  - **Operators**: Run validation infrastructure, opting into vaults and L1s; must meet each L1’s (re)staking requirements.
-  - **Curators**: Select networks and reliable operators; pool staker collateral and distribute rewards.
+  - **Curators**: Select L1s and reliable operators; delegate staker collateral and distribute rewards.

 - **Core Features**:
   - **Build Avalanche L1**: Use Avalanche Stack to build an L1 securedy by Suzaku restaking
-  - **PoS, Liquid Staking & Restaking**: Combine native token staking with restaking of stable or blue-chip assets; enable liquid staking tokens for added yield.
+  - **PoS, Liquid Staking & Restaking**: Combine native token staking with restaking of stablecoins or blue-chip assets; enable liquid staking tokens for added yield.
   - **Dual Staking Model**: Require both native and whitelisted collateral for validator nodes, mitigating token volatility risks.
-  - **Slashing**: Suzaku’s architecture currently doesn't have slashing, only implicit through holding rewards for validators with bad uptime.
+  - **Slashing**: Suzaku’s architecture currently doesn't have slashing on the (re)staking principal, only validation rewards can be lost if validators have a bad uptime.

 ## 2. Code Architecture & Main Components

-Below is a summarized explanation of the key smart contracts/interfaces within Suzaku.
+Below is a summarized explanation of the key smart contracts/interfaces of the Suzaku protocol.

 ### 2.1 VaultTokenized (owner Curator)
-- **Purpose**: An upgradable tokenized vault (ERC4626-like) that manages deposits, withdrawals, and staking shares.
+- **Purpose**: An upgradable tokenized vault (ERC4626-like) that manages deposits, withdrawals, and shares staking.
-- **Epoch-Based Withdrawals**: Redeemed amounts become claimable in the **next** epoch, ensuring stable stake across each epoch.
+- **Epoch-Based Withdrawals**: Redeemed amounts become claimable in `EPOCH+2`, ensuring a stable stake across each epoch.
 - **Checkpointing**: Tracks historical balances (active stake/shares) for record-keeping.
 - **Deployed Behind an ERC1967 Proxy**: The vault factory (`VaultFactory`) deploys each vault as a `MigratableEntityProxy` (an ERC1967 proxy).
 - **Initialization**: The vault’s `initialize()` sets up roles, collateral, deposit limits, and admin addresses.